firish/database_internals/1_storage_engines.md

 Complex Tuning: Requires specialized knowledge to optimize settings.
 5. When Is the Use Case for Using This?
 Use Cases: Suitable for applications handling big data and high write loads, like logging systems, data warehousing, and analytics platforms where storage efficiency and write performance are critical.
-LevelDB
-1. When Was It Made?
-Year: 2011
-Developer: Google
-2. Which Real-World DBMS Use It?
-DBMS: Used as an embedded database in applications like Bitcoin Core, Google Chrome, and Ethereum clients.
-3. What Is the Idea Behind It?
-LevelDB is a fast key-value storage library that provides an ordered mapping from keys to values.
-It's designed for high performance and low latency, using a log-structured merge-tree (LSM tree) data structure.

-4. Biggest Strengths and Biggest Weaknesses
-Strengths:

-High Performance: Efficient read/write operations.
-Lightweight: Minimal overhead, suitable for embedding.
-Simple API: Easy integration into various applications.
-Weaknesses:

-Limited Features: No support for SQL queries, transactions, or concurrent access by multiple processes.
-Single-Process Access: Not designed for multi-process or networked environments.
-No Built-In Replication: Lacks features for data replication or distribution.
-5. When Is the Use Case for Using This?
-Use Cases: Ideal for embedded systems, desktop applications, or components within larger systems where a simple, fast key-value store is needed without the complexity of a full-fledged database server.
 Berkeley DB
 1. When Was It Made?
 Year: 1991
 Developer: Sleepycat Software (acquired by Oracle Corporation in 2006)

-2. Which Real-World DBMS Use It?
+3. Which Real-World DBMS Use It?
 DBMS: Embedded within various applications and systems, including early versions of OpenLDAP and Subversion.
-3. What Is the Idea Behind It?
+4. What Is the Idea Behind It?
 Berkeley DB is an embedded database library that provides scalable, high-performance data management services to applications.
 It offers multiple data storage models, including key-value and relational-like tables, and supports transactions and concurrency.

-4. Biggest Strengths and Biggest Weaknesses
+5. Biggest Strengths and Biggest Weaknesses
 Strengths:

 High Performance: Efficient storage and retrieval.